IBM/SpectrumScaleAutomation/README.md

 | Check | check_fsname-option_date.log | Token `fsname` is the file system name given for the check operation.
 If the check option is given as second paramter it is included in the log file name as token `option`. |
 | Bulkrecall | bulkrecall_fsname_date.log | Token `fsname` is the file system name given for the migration. |

+The token `date` in the log file name is the current time stamp in format: YYYYMMDDhhmmss.

 The script `launcher.sh` manages log files based on the number of logs stored for a particular operation.
 The number of log file kept uncompressed is specified with parameter `verKeep`.
 The number of log files kept in a compressed manner (gzip) is specified by paramter `verComp`.
 Additional (older compressed) log files are deleted automatically.